renkin/regex-substitution/README.md

 The repository contains a Python scripts to do multiline substitutions using regular expressions.

-The script is used for some automated migrations:
+The script is used for some automated migrations/conversions:

 - Migrate from JUnit 4 to 5
 - Update versions in POM
+- Convert a phind answer into Redmine syntax

 ### How do I get set up? ###